-The main focus of this externally facing report is to outline what the risk is to our communities and what our action is to mitigate these.
-Action is delivered through Departmental and Individual plans that have been align with our Priority 1 (prevention and protection) and Priority 2 (emergency response) activity.
-A series of charts are provided in the following pages that provide more detail on these risks.
+The main focus of this plan is to outline what the risk is to our communities and what our action is to mitigate that risk.
+Action is delivered through departmental and individual plans that have been aligned with our Priority 1 (prevention and protection) and Priority 2 (emergency response) activity.
+A series of charts on the following pages provide more detail on these risks.